|2||University of Vermont||Burlington|

 Students have been to Italy, France, and Japan, as well as Macworld in San Francisco, and the EdMedia conference and the International Digital Media and Arts Association conference in Vancouver, BC.
 NVU Visual Arts graduates can be found at Levi Co., NBC, Lego, Life is Good and other major companies.

-4. Castleton College, Castleton, Vermont
+4. Castleton University, Castleton, Vermont

-Established in 1787, Castleton College is the 18th oldest institution of higher education in the U.S. The school serves 1,900 full-time students and 200 part-time students enrolled in over 75 programs of study in the liberal arts and sciences and in professional and career preparation.
+Established in 1787, Castleton University is the 18th oldest institution of higher education in the U.S. The school serves 1,900 full-time students and 200 part-time students enrolled in over 75 programs of study in the liberal arts and sciences and in professional and career preparation.
 Program options for aspiring graphic designers include a BA and a Minor in Art with a Concentration in Graphic Design.

 Offered through a collaboration between the Art & Media and Communication Departments, the Graphic Design major “offers a blend of theoretical and practical courses providing a combination of perspectives on design principles and use,” says the school.
 Sample courses include Digital Photography, Drawing, Graphic Design I-IV, Media & Communication, Media Writing, Motion Graphics & Animation, Typographic Design, Video and Filmmaking, and Web Content and Site Development.